How much fertilizer does canola need?

 Overall need

-Canola is an excellent scavenger of K in the soil and because the relatively “young” Prairie soils continue to produce plant-available K through break-down of clay minerals, canola crops have rarely shown a response to K fertilizer.
-But if soil tests show less than 250 pounds per acre (125 ppm), canola may benefit from a K application.
+Canola is an excellent scavenger of K in the soil.
+Because the relatively “young” Prairie soils continue to produce plant-available K through break-down of clay minerals, canola crops have rarely shown a response to K fertilizer.
+If soil tests show less than 250 pounds per acre (125 ppm), canola may benefit from a K application.

 Canola Encyclopedia chapter on potassium management